casualcore/casual/middleware/configuration/documentation/domain.operation.md

 Defines all _outbound_ connections that this configuration should try to connect to.

-The order in which connections are defined matters. services and queues found in the first connection has higher priority than the last, hence if several remote domains exposes the the same service, the first connection will be used as long as the service is provided.
+The order in which connections are defined matters.
+Services and queues found in the first connection have higher priority than the last, hence if several remote domains exposes the the same service, the first connection will be used as long as the service is provided.
 When a connection is lost, the next connection that exposes the service will be used.